How Does Lithography Work?

 First, draw an image using an oil-based pen, pencil or ink onto a smooth, flat lithographic stone or plate.
 Then cover the area in powdered rosin and talc.

-Paint a solution of gum arabic (possibly mixed with a mild acid) onto the plate; this chemical reaction fixes the drawing and ensures that the blank areas repel ink and absorb water.
 Next, apply a solvent called lithotine to the ink drawing - this will wipe away the ink and leave a faint trace on the plate.
 To provide a base for the ink, coat the plate with asphaltum (bitumen) and leave it to dry.

 Dampen the stone with water to absorb in the blank sections.
 Then use a roller to apply the oil-based ink, which will adhere to the drawn areas and be repelled by the damp parts.
 Once fully inked, place the plate on a flatbed lithographic press under a sheet of damp paper.
 Put a board on top to provide a base for the pressure bar to roll and ensure even pressure across the page.
 The paper will reveal a reversed image of the drawing on the stone.